Travelling with Pets

 Pets that have entered NI on a Health Certificate

-If you travel with an EU health certificate (EHC) rather than an EU pet passport, you should report to the travellers’ point of entry at time of arrival in NI, to have the EHC endorsed by Portal Officials, which will allow you to use the EHC for 4 months onwards travel into the EU.
+If you travel with an EU health certificate (EHC) rather than an EU pet passport, you must report to the travellers’ point of entry at time of arrival in NI, to have the EHC endorsed by Portal Officials, which will allow you to use the EHC for 4 months onwards travel into the EU.

 Without this endorsement, the EHC will not be valid for onwards travel to the EU.